FREE SHIPPING on orders over $75 International: over $250

 Tie Guan Yin

-Tie Guan Yin Oolong is also known as Tie Kuan Yin or Iron Goddess of Mercy.
+Tie Guan Yin Oolong (铁观音) is also known as Tie Kuan Yin or Iron Goddess of Mercy.

 We have written quite extensively on Taiwanese Tie Guan Yin Oolong.
 It is a tea category that is equally popular and delicious in Taiwan and Anxi, China, where this tea is produced.
 In Taiwan, TGY is commonly grown on Lishan Mountain.

-In general, Taiwanese TGY is more roasted than its Chinese relative.
+Generally, these days, Taiwanese TGY is more roasted than its Chinese relative.
 It’s altogether floral, fruity, and toasty, with a remarkably sweet finish.

 Bug-bitten Red Oolong